verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Dashboard discovery

 The Verrazzano Grafana instance supports dynamic dashboard discovery.
-This allows users to deploy dashboards along with other application components.
+This lets you deploy dashboards along with other application components.

 Grafana will automatically discover dashboards in ConfigMaps that are labeled with `grafana_dashboard: "1"`.
 The ConfigMap must contain the dashboard JSON.
 The ConfigMap may also be annotated with `k8s-sidecar-target-directory` to specify the name of a Grafana folder.